kchnr/simple-ai/tasks.md

 -   [ ] Review and refine `NeuralNetwork` class based on the `Genome` structure.
     -   [ ] Ensure efficient data structures are used internally for neuron states, outputs, and connection weights (current `MutableMap` usage is acceptable for MVP).
--   [ ] Verify network activation propagation in `NeuralNetwork.kt` (`step` function, topological processing).
+-   [x] Verify network activation propagation in `NeuralNetwork.kt` (`step` function, topological processing).
     -   [x] **P0: CRITICAL FIX** - Address "Warning: Some neurons could not be processed" from `runEvolutionDemo`.
 Implement a more robust neuron update order in `NeuralNetwork.step()` to handle various network topologies correctly.
-    -   [ ] Test with feed-forward, recurrent, and self-connections.
+    -   [x] Test with feed-forward, recurrent, and self-connections.
--   [ ] Implement and test the chosen fixed Hebbian-like plasticity rule within `NeuralNetwork.kt`'s `updatePlasticity` method.
+-   [x] Implement and test the chosen fixed Hebbian-like plasticity rule within `NeuralNetwork.kt`'s `updatePlasticity` method.
-    -   [ ] Ensure connection weights are updated based on their `learningRate` (or equivalent `eta`) and pre/post synaptic activity.
+    -   [x] Ensure connection weights are updated based on their `learningRate` (or equivalent `eta`) and pre/post synaptic activity.
-    -   [ ] Add specific tests for plasticity updates.
+    -   [x] Add specific tests for plasticity updates.

 #### Refine Evolutionary Algorithm Engine (MVP)

 -   [ ] **Establish Core Evolutionary Pipeline Structure:**
-    -   [ ] Conceptualize overall data flow: Gene Loading (future) -> Population Initialization -> Genotype-to-Phenotype Mapping (`Genome` to `NeuralNetwork`) -> Task-Based Evaluation -> Selection/Reproduction.
-    -   [ ] **Genome Persistence (Future Task - Document Only):** Add placeholder/note for future task: Load existing offspring genomes (e.g., from a file/database if evolution is paused/resumed).
-For MVP, focus on in-memory evolution from a random start.
+    -   [x] Create `docs/pipeline.md` to diagram and describe the end-to-end dataflow:
+             • Genome sourcing (random or load from storage)
+             • Genotype→Phenotype mapping (building `NeuralNetwork` instances)
+             • Task evaluation (using `SequencePredictionTask`)
+             • Selection & reproduction operators (tournament, crossover, mutation)
+             • Population output and optional persistence
+    -   [ ] Define Kotlin interfaces in `gen.ai.pipeline` for each pipeline stage (`GenomeSource`, `PhenotypeBuilder`, `Evaluator`, `Selector`, `Reproducer`, `PipelineRunner`).
+    -   [ ] Implement `SimplePipelineRunner` wiring existing `SimpleEvolution`, `NeuralNetwork`, and `SequencePredictionTask` into a cohesive pipeline.
+    -   [ ] Write an integration test ensuring a trivial genome goes through the pipeline and returns a new population.
 -   [ ] Review and refine the `SimpleEvolution.kt` Genetic Algorithm loop:
     -   [ ] Population initialization (current random genome creation is a good start).
     -   [ ] Fitness evaluation (delegates to `SequencePredictionTask.kt`).